alex-toy/BuildMicroservicesAppWithNetAndNextJSFromScratch/README.md

 <img src="/pictures/rabbitmq7.png" title="rabbitmq"  width="900">
 <img src="/pictures/rabbitmq8.png" title="rabbitmq"  width="900">

-- if you try to get that auction from the search service, you will obviously get no result beacause RabbitMQ is off.
+- if you try to get that auction from the search service, you will obviously get no result because RabbitMQ is off.
 <img src="/pictures/rabbitmq9.png" title="rabbitmq"  width="900">

 - run RabbitMQ again and search the item.
 This time you have a result